 Sending gifts to people

 Alternatively, you can buy gifts from online shops in South Africa.
-We did a lot of research and created this list of online shops in South Africa.
+We did a lot of research and created a list of online shops in South Africa.
 It is by no means a complete list, and you are welcome to make suggestions via our Contact us form.
-Some of these businesses are also listed on our Shops and Services space.
-Just search for “Gift service in SA”.
-You can also rate these shops or read what others had to say about their service.

 Sending online Christmas cards